 Online Money Transfers

 Moving money has become so much easier thanks to online banking.
-This is true personal banking and businesses.
+This is through personal banking and businesses.
 From paying a bill or gifting money, to moving large amounts between companies, transferring money across countries and continents has been made much more straightforward by online banking.

 The Emergence of Data as a Commodity